glenl/ecmd-markdown/README.md

 dillonkearns'
 [elm-graphql](https://github.com/dillonkearns/elm-graphql)
 package.
-With the graphql server in development it made sense to develop the markdown renderer separately.
-The implementation of this test application has been made much simpler with elm-spa.
+With the graphql server in development it made sense to develop the markdown renderer separately until the API stabilized.

 ## Dependencies